pysal/governance/README.md

 Package Maintainers.
 For more details on what those responsibilities look like in practice, see the Sub-Module Contract.
-As described above, the Steering Council also has authority generate a package release in some circumstances (i.e. to esure the timely inclusion of a critical bugfix), however, it is not the Council's responsibility to do so.
+As described above, the Steering Council also has authority generate a package release in some circumstances (e.g. to esure the timely inclusion of a critical bugfix), however, it is not the Council's responsibility to do so.

 ### Conflict of Interest